mcs383/Fungal-RefSeq-Mash-Database-Generator/README.md

     * You will be prompted to enter a **version tag** of the current version of the RefSeq database (e.g. `v230`, `v231`, etc.).
 This tag will be used to label your final release.
     * Click the final green **"Run workflow"** button.
 4.  **Wait:** The process will take a few hours to complete.
 You can close your browser and computer; the job will continue running on GitHub's servers.
 You can monitor its progress on the "Actions" tab at any time.
 5.  **Download Your Database:** When the workflow is complete (it will have a green checkmark ✅), go to the main page of your repository.
 On the right-hand side, click on **"Releases"**.
-Your new database will be there, attached as a `.msh.gz` file, ready to download.
+Your new database will be there, attached as a `.msh.gz` file and an `ids.tsv` file containing the list of genome sketches in the database, ready to download.

 ## Once downloaded ensure the numebr of sketches matches the number of genomes in the current RefSeq Database